 How Do You Learn Machine Learning?

-Here is a list that may help you get into this fast and effectively while avoiding burnout.
+Here is a list that may help you get into Artificial Intelligence and Machine Learning fast and effectively while avoiding burnout.

 - Dig in!
 Have fun.
 Play with it.